The Sims: The Sims Mobile

 The Sims Mobile is the second free-to-play version of The Sims for Android and iOS, The Sims Mobile was announced on May 9, 2017, in a launch trailer with a soft launch for Brazil, and was released worldwide on March 6, 2018.
 It features multiplayer and story-mode elements in an attempt to offer a playing experience akin to the main Sims installments.
+On October 19, 2025, EA announced that The Sims Mobile would be shut down on January 20, 2026.
+The game was delisted from both the Apple App Store and Google Play Store on October 21, 2025, however remains playable to those who downloaded the game before it was delisted.